What mobility means for pizza delivery

 Isoline explains why delivery areas are almost never perfect circles with the restaurant in the middle — a mile in one direction may take twice as long to travel as a mile in another.

 The necessity of isoline thinking takes on greater importance in densely-packed urban areas than in suburban or rural ones.
 There's a greater expectation that delivery drivers in other areas will have cars, allowing for more convenient access to larger swaths in less time.

 Meanwhile, many delivery people in cities rely on e-bikes, which allow them to easily weave through traffic, negate a need for parking, and typically don't require a license to operate.
 However, e-bikes can't go as fast as cars, aren't really suited for long-distance travel on highways, have comparably limited battery life, and can't hold nearly as many orders.
 Therefore, time per delivery takes primacy over pure distance to destination.

 Improving isoline, improving delivery

-The benefits of better mobility to the hungry customer are multiplied for the restaurants serving them.
-Faster deliveries mean more deliveries, and a wider delivery area opens restaurants up to new customers.
+The benefits of better mobility for the hungry customer are multiplied for the restaurants serving them.
+Faster deliveries mean more deliveries and a wider delivery area opens restaurants up to new customers.